sissbruecker/linkding/docs/API.md

 - `q` - Filters results using a search phrase using the same logic as through the UI
 - `limit` - Limits the max. number of results.
 Default is `100`.
 - `offset` - Index from which to start returning results
+- `since_added` - Filter results that were added on or after the specified timestamp.
+Accepted values include `YYYY-MM-dd`, `YYYY-MM-ddTHH:mm`, and `YYYY-MM-ddTHH:mm:ss`.
+- `until_added` - Filter results that were added on or before the specified timestamp.
+Accepted values match `since_added`.
+- `since_modified` - Filter results that were modified on or after the specified timestamp.
+Accepted values match `since_added`.
+- `until_modified` - Filter results that were modified on or before the specified timestamp.
+Accepted values match `since_added`.

 Example response: